v-i-s-h-a-n-t/student-grades-app-v2/README.md

 # Student Grades App

 This CLI app was made as a part of assignment 2 for CS112 (Introduction to Data Structures and Algorithms) at the University of the South Pacific.
 The program is built using C++ and shows the advantages of user defined data types over built in data types.
 The user defined data types include a Student class, a generic Node class and a generic Link class.
 The Link class is used to manage Node classes, which hold the Student class as its data.
-Wrapper functions make use of the methods from the Link classs to perfoam varous tasks like printing all studnts in a table format.
+Wrapper functions make use of the methods from the Link class to perform various tasks like printing all students in a table format.

 ## Features

-View all students' details - as a user, you can view all students' details in a table format View top student's details - as a user, you can view the top students' details in a table format View grade statistics - as a user, you can view the average mark and pass rate of all students Update student's marks - as a user, you can update the coursework and final exam marks of a student
+- View all students' details - as a user, you can view all students' details in a table format
+- View top student's details - as a user, you can view the top students' details in a table format
+- View grade statistics - as a user, you can view the average mark and pass rate of all students
+- Update student's marks - as a user, you can update the coursework and final exam marks of a student

 ## Edge Cases